GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/08.671-680/09.Heir-of-the-Kingdom/docs.md

 ---
+title: |
-title: 679.
-Heir of the Kingdom
+    679. Heir of the Kingdom - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 679.
+Heir of the Kingdom.
+Heir of the kingdom, O why dost thou slumber?
+Why art thou sleeping so near thy blest home?
+Wake thee, arouse thee, and gird on thine armor, Speed, for the moments are hurrying on.
+    keywords:  |
-    keywords: Christ in Song, Heir of the Kingdom, Heir of the kingdom, O why dost thou slumber?,
+        Christ in Song, adventhymnals, advent hymnals, Heir of the Kingdom, Heir of the kingdom, O why dost thou slumber?.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 679. HEIR OF THE KINGDOM
+####  Christ in Song,

 ```txt
 1.